SingularityKChen/dl_accelerator/README.md

 This is the processing element cluster module.
 It is a PE Array which contains `peArrayColumnNum` columns and `peArrayRowNum` rows.

++ dataPath:
+  + inActIO: all the inAct data will be sent to `PEClusterInAct` module and sort them out.
+  + weightIO
+  + pSumIO
++ ctrlPath:
+  + inActSel
+    + inDataSel: true for broad-cast and false for uni-cast
+    + outDataSel: when in broad-cast, this signal will determine which port of inAct will be sent broad-cast.
+  + pSumSel:
+    + inDataSel: true load PSum from GLB, false load from the southern PE.
+    + OutDataSel: is assigned to `DontCare`.

+##### PEClusterInAct

+This class is designed to sort the inAct out.
+Input `inActRouterNum` inAct Data and come out the sorted inAct data corresponding to each PE, i.e., `peRow` * `peCol`.

 #### [Router Cluster](./dla/src/cluster/RouterCluster.scala)

 This is the router cluster module.
 It contains `inActRouterNum` input activations router, `weightRouterNum` weight router, `pSumRouterNum` partial sum router.